-This page contains our summaries of questions posed at the 7 October 2022 APFF Federal Roundtable held in Montreal, Quebec together with our translations of the full text of the Income Tax Ruling Directorate’s provisional written answers (which were orally presented by Jean Lafrenière, Olivier Bergeron and Sophie Larochelle).
+This page contains our summaries of questions posed at the 2 November 2023 APFF Federal Roundtable held in Quebec City together with our translations of the full text of the Income Tax Ruling Directorate’s provisional written answers (which were orally presented by Rachel Jacques-Mignault, Sophie Larochelle and Jean Lafrenière).
 We use our own titles.

-The 7 October 2022 APFF Financial Strategies and Instruments Roundtable is provided on a separate page.
+The 3 November 2023 Financial Strategies and Instruments Roundtable will be provided on a separate page.

-The final versions of these APFF Roundtable items have not yet been released under the Income Tax Ruling Directorate's severed letter program, at which time we will also provide a full-text translation of the questions posed.
+The final versions of these APFF Roundtable items as released under the Ruling Directorate's severed letter program are linked at the foot of each of those items below.

 Q.1 - Reduction in SIOH for contingent liabilities

 2016-0672321C6 indicated that safe income on hand should be reduced by accounting contingencies, reserves and allowances because of their effect on the value of a share.
 Suppose that the FMV of Holdco’s shares of Opco (having a nil PUC) is $1,000,000, consisting of shareholder’s equity (i.e., share capital and retained earnings) of $800,000, unrealized gains of $500,000 and contingent liabilities and accounting provisions valued at $300,000, and suppose further that such retained earnings correspond to the safe income earned attributable to the Opco shares of Holdco.

 In determining safe income on hand, should safe income be reduced by accounting contingencies and reserves?
 It would seem more appropriate that such amounts should instead be applied first to the unrealized gains.
 Note that as per Kruco : "There is an implicit assumption that one can determine the portion of any gain arising on the sale of the shares that is attributable to the retention of post-1971 income and the portion that is attributable to something else."